Introduction to pysheds#

 import cartopy.feature as cfeature

-Read Digital Elevation Model (DEM)#
+Reading Digital Elevation Models (DEM)#

 A Digital Elevation Model (DEM) is a 3D representation of a terrain’s surface created from terrain elevation data, and it’s the main dataset we’ll read into our analysis to model the watershed’s topography.
+It consists of a grid of cells, each containing an elevation value that represents the height of the terrain at that specific location.

 For this example, data for a small part of Northern Portugal is taken from the Copernicus Global Digital Elevation Model, which offers global coverage at a resolution of 30 metres.